BHDR = BSGS-Hoisted Diagonal Regression · BSGS = Baby-Step Giant-Step

 // Threat model: honest-but-curious single-server adversary.
 Server follows the protocol, attempts to learn from ciphertexts.
 Integrity against malicious servers and output privacy against curious decryption oracles are treated in companion work (Freivalds/LCV-IPA; IND-CPAD flooding).

-The expensive part of Kernel SHAP — computing (ZᵀWZ)⁻¹ ZᵀW — uses only the coalition sampling matrix and the kernel weights.
-Both are public.
-Neither depends on the input, the model output, or the user's identity.
-So we do the whole matrix inversion once, in plaintext, before any ciphertext exists.
-At query time the server only needs a single matrix-vector product: a known plaintext matrix times an encrypted vector.
-We then evaluate that product with BSGS-hoisted diagonals, where d output coordinates share one set of rotations instead of each paying for its own.
-Two independent ideas — public-parameter offloading and structured matvec — compose into a pipeline speedup that makes the entire construction deployable.
+The expensive part of Kernel SHAP is (ZᵀWZ)⁻¹ ZᵀW.
+Both Z and W are public.
+Neither depends on the input, the prediction, or the user.
+We do the inversion once, in plaintext, before any ciphertext exists.
+The server then runs a single matrix-vector product per query: a known plaintext matrix against an encrypted vector.
+We evaluate that product with BSGS-hoisted diagonals so that d output coordinates share one group of rotations instead of each paying for its own.
+Public-parameter offloading alone gets you the offline cost.
+The hoisted matvec is what drops online cost from seconds to sub-second.

 The BHDR-hoisted diagonal regression collapses the regression step from ~84% of the v1 pipeline (7.70 s) to ~29% of the v2 pipeline (0.60 s).
 Coalition masking and model evaluation are unchanged by BHDR; the bottleneck now sits in the model-evaluation stage, setting up the next optimisation target.
 Overall pipeline speedup: 4.4×.

-| Component | Apple M1 · v1 | Apple M1 · v2 (BHDR) | Hetzner CX22 · v1 | Hetzner CX22 · v2 (BHDR) |
+| Component | Apple M1 · v1 | Apple M1 · v2 (BHDR) | 2 vCPU x86 · v1 | 2 vCPU x86 · v2 (BHDR) |

 |---|---|---|---|---|